Tag Archives: Dropbox

 Adapting a new communication strategy in an established organization.

 Last month, I took on the role of Chief of Staff for the Rocky Mountain Region (RMR) of the Civil Air Patrol.
 It has been busy while I get my feet under me in this new role.
 One of the areas, I felt we could immediately improve was in the area of communications and document handling.
 With all organizational change, it will take time to make some of these changes.
 There are a number of people who have served in their roles for a long time and may be reluctant to adopt new methods.
-A couple of days ago, I set a message to the entire staff recommending some methods for communication both internally and externally.
+A couple of days ago, I sent a message to the entire staff recommending some methods for communication both internally and externally.
 Here are those methods and my justifications:

 Email – This will often be the primary means of communication especially when a record of the conversation is important.
 Unfortunately, the problem with email is that it is restricted between parties and some essential members may be left out of the loop of important conversations due to oversight or political intent.
 In an effort to ensure all members are at least accessible, members were asked to ensure that their correct email address is recorded on the RMR Roster.
 This is important because there is not one central email domain for the staff; each member uses a personal email address or creates one specifically for their role.
 The roster is shared through Google Docs and requires permission to access it, so that we can control private information to a need to know basis.